PhysioLabXR/PhysioLabXRDocs/source/Recording.rst

 .dats serialization and Eviction Interval
 *************
-The recording is enabled by serialization interface (RNStream) optimized for data with timestamps from multiple sources (i.e., EEG, eyetracking and video recorded simultaneously)
+The recording is enabled by a serialization interface (RNStream) optimized for data with timestamps from multiple sources (i.e., EEG, eyetracking and video recorded simultaneously)

-Recording files created by RealityNavigation uses .dats file format. .dats (dictionary of array and timestamps) is a binary file format used by RealityNavitaion to log the recorded data.
+Recording files is created by RealityNavigation uses .dats file format. .dats (dictionary of array and timestamps) is a binary file format used by RealityNavitaion to log the recorded data.
 The structure of .dats is shown in the figure below

 .. image:: media/RN_Stream.png
     :width: 1080

-The .dats data consists of multiple chunks of data samples, each chunk containing different types of stream packets.
-ReNaLabApp supports various types of data stream packets, including EEG packets, event marker packets, and screen capture packets.
-All these streams of data is recorded in a fixed time window called Eviction Interval.
-Once the data has been recorded for this specified duration, the information stored in the memory buffer will be transferred to the disk.

-Within data packets, each packet is composed of seven domains.
-Firstly, a magic code is used to distinguish different data packets, followed by a 32-byte domain of stream name.
-(In that sense, the stream name is constrained to be less than 32 charactors).
-Next, we have a 1 byte domain representing data type and 1 byte representing number of dimensions.
-Subsequently, the actual dimensions of the data array are provided, and its length is determined by the number of dimensions.
-Finally, the data array itself, along with the accompanying time stamp array, is stored.
+The file content is first segmented by eviction intervals.
+Within each interval, each type-length- value (TLV) packet contains the data for individual streams.
+The figure shows the anatomy of a TLV packet.
+Starting with a delimiter sequence called magic, the packet contains the data array and timestamps preceded by meta information: stream name, data type, number of dimensions, and the shape of the data.
+When loading .dats back, the loader uses the dimension information to determine the number of bytes to read as data and timestamp

+Once recording starts, all the data streams are routed to a specialized buffer.
+The buffer’s content is retained in the host’s memory until the eviction interval is hit.
+Default at one second, the eviction interval controls how often we offload the buffer to the disk.
+When the data throughput are high, it is important to evict the buffer in time to prevent out-of-memory.
+User may adjust the eviction interval in the settings to optimize for their use case.
+During an eviction, each stream’s data and timestamps is appended to the file as a TLV packet

 Developer
 #########